What Can Drain A Car Battery? Here Are 6 Common Reasons To Learn

 If the weather gets too high (above 100 degrees) or drops too low (below 10 degrees Fahrenheit), this will result in a bad impact on your car battery.
 Leaving your car in these bad temperatures for a long period of time will force a build-up of lead sulfate crystals.
-The sulfate buildup is one of the main reasons shortens your battery life and increases more recharged time that your battery needs.
+The sulfate buildup is one of the main reasons that shortens your battery life and increases the recharged time that your battery needs.

 What drains a car battery could be a faulty charging system.
 In order to recharge your car battery, the alternator of your vehicle must provide it with energy.
 If some parts of the system go wrong, it is not surprising that your car battery will be dying too soon.